 - 16. The ROR or COR chair also has the option of hiring consultants or technical experts to assist on complex claims involving issues with which they have little or no experience.
 For example, the construction of buildings, complex hi-tech electrical systems, or unique bridges.
 ROR and COR chairs should contact the CFS Construction Contracts Engineer for assistance in locating and hiring the needed expertise.
 MDOT will pay the cost of such technical expertise. - 17.
-CFS will review data related to all ROR and COR decisions, and monitor the data for trends that require action.
-All COR decision letters will be circulated by CFS to Region Engineers, Region Construction Engineers, TSC Managers, TSC Construction Engineers, Division Engineers, and staff engineers for their review. - 18.
-The Attorney General Transportation Office will notify the CFS Construction Contracts Engineer when a Contractor files any court or legal documentation as a result of a claim on any project.
-The CFS Construction Contracts Engineer will then notify the Engineer and the Region Construction Engineer.
+CFS will review ROR and COR decisions for consistency and alignment purposes.
+All COR decision letters will be circulated by CFS to Region Engineers, Region Construction Engineers, TSC Managers, TSC Construction Engineers, and Division Engineers.